madpsy/xpa125b_controller/README.md

 ## PTT Detect

 The PTT detect is used for radios such as the IC-705 or when in `hybrid` mode.
 This tells the controller the radio is in TX state.
-This simply makes the pin `HIGH` when in RX state and makes it go `LOW` in TX state.
+This pullup resistor simply makes the pin `HIGH` when in RX state and makes it go `LOW` in TX state.

 ![ptt_detect](images/ptt_detect.png)

+You could use the internal pullup resistor in the microcontroller by setting the pin to `INPUT_PULLUP` but I've had better luck using an external resistor like this.

 Connect one end of the resistor to the `3V3` pin on the D1 mini and the other end to `D3` on the D1 Mini.
 The radio's TX enabled pin should then also connect to `D3`.
 Again, you must tie the grounds together between the D1 Mini and the radio.